AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 ## New Leads {#new-leads}

-The **New Leads** card shows you a trending month-over-month report of the total number of new leads in your instance over the last six months.
+The **[!UICONTROL New Leads]** card shows you a trending month-over-month report of the total number of new leads in your instance over the last six months.

 ![](assets/image2015-6-30-14-3a33-3a23.png)

 ## Unsubscribes {#unsubscribes}

-The **Unsubscribes** card shows you a month-over-month trending report of your unsubscribe rate over the last six months.
+The **[!UICONTROL Unsubscribes]** card shows you a month-over-month trending report of your unsubscribe rate over the last six months.

 ![](assets/image2015-6-30-14-3a29-3a3.png)

-Now you know.

 >[!MORELIKETHIS]
 >